-What is it?
-I designed this circuit originally with the intention of using it on a Raspberry Pi to allow a remote control to power the system and accessories on and off.
-It has since evolved into ...Read More…
+CLEARANCE ONLY 1 REMAINING What is it?
+I designed this circuit originally for using with a Raspberry Pi to allow a remote control to power the system on and off while offering some remote control G...Read More…

-I designed this circuit originally with the intention of using it on a Raspberry Pi to allow a remote control to power the system and accessories on and off.
+I designed this circuit originally for using with a Raspberry Pi to allow a remote control to power the system on and off while offering some remote control GPIO inputs.
 It has since evolved into a general purpose RF remote controlled DC power source.
 The remote v1.0 works with most single board computers, vintage game consoles, and many other applications as well.

 With 4 buttons on the keychain remote control FOB, momentarily pressing "A" (or on-board button) will switch on a relay which turns on a 2.25A switching voltage regulator for powering up your project or system.
 When "A" is held for 3 seconds, the relay and regulator are powered down.
 This circuit provides 2 switched voltage outputs: regulated (5.5v, 3.3v, or 1.8v) and unregulated (input voltage.)
 Buttons "B" "C" and "D" have non-latching, active low, open drain outputs for wiring up additional remote controlled functions.
-To power the receiver circuit at all times, the Remote v1.0 incorporates a secondary, low current 5v regulator.
+To power the receiver circuit at all times, the Remote v1.0 incorporates a secondary 5v regulator with only 6.5mA total current draw while off.

 I wanted an easy way to add remote control functions to various projects I'm working on.